stanislavras/Geonames_recommendation_system/README.md

-# Comparison of random city names with the unified geonames
+# Geonames recommendation system

 ## Project status

-In process.
+Done.

 ## Task

-To create a solution for selecting the most suitable names from the geonames.
+To create a recommendation system that receives a random city name as a query and returns a list of tuples with recommended names in unified spelling and geonameid's for these locations.

 ## Project description